 [This (ongoing) experimental project is inspired by the research work of Dr. Noah J. Sasson & Daniel Faso of School of Behavioral and Brain Sciences, UT Dallas.]

 In usual research experiments, researchers took posed photographs of individuals with ASD, which are not always truthful or accurate to capture natural expressions.
 The posed condition is expected to be more intense overall and less natural because that’s how people pose.
 In this long-term imaging experiment, my endeavour is to capture the natural expressions and gestures of children with ASD against external stimuli.
-In contrary to Dr. Sasson’s work, I am doing this experiment with the children & adolescents, instead of adults having ASD .
-These images are a part of the project captured over a period to time when these children were underwent rehearsals for some cultural events, where different kind of performing activities were considered as the external stimuli.
+In contrary to Dr. Sasson’s work, I am doing this experiment with the children & adolescents, instead of adults having ASD.
+These images are a part of the project captured over a period of the time when these children underwent rehearsals for some cultural events, where different kind of performing activities was considered as the external stimuli.
 The outcome of this project may help in turn to clinically evaluate the individual therapeutic plan for children with ASD.

 Prof. (Dr) Nandita Chatterjee and Udbhaas Child Development Centre, Kolkata.